123456Arshia/-Task-Scheduling-System/README.md

-# Task-Scheduling-System
-This repository contains a C++ program that simulates task scheduling using two different scheduling algorithms: priority-based scheduling and round-robin scheduling.
-The program demonstrates the implementation of these scheduling algorithms, as well as the calculation of average waiting times for tasks.

 # Task Scheduling Simulation

 This C++ program simulates task scheduling using different scheduling algorithms: Priority Scheduling and Round-Robin Scheduling.
 The program uses various data structures and classes to manage tasks and analyze efficiency.